Design a Gorgeous Garden With Colorful Flowers

-Gardens are the essence of color.
+Pairing colorful flowers for great contrast works well in the garden.
 Plant the right hues to create a warm and inviting backyard space.

 Visitors will experience a garden differently depending on what color scheme the flowers and foliage create.
 They may find it tranquil or invigorating, simply because of how the garden’s colors work together.
-Wildlife visitors are drawn to color, too.
+Wildlife visitors are drawn to colorful flowers, too.
 With the right hues, you can invite birds, butterflies and more to your backyard.
-Ready for your lesson in color?
+Ready for your lesson in garden color?
 Let’s begin!

 Blues, purples and pinks are favorites for gardeners.
 For some beautiful purple and blue flower options, look to lavender, campanulas, salvia and lupines.
-Equally nice are pink blooms like purple coneflowers, cosmos, and hollyhocks.
+Equally nice are pink blooms like coneflowers, cosmos, dahlias and hollyhocks.
 Don’t overdo it, though.
-Flowers in the purple, pink and blue color range give the garden a lovely watercolor look, which can have a very peaceful and relaxing effect on visitors strolling along the garden path.
+Colorful flowers in the purple, pink and blue color range give the garden a lovely watercolor look,.
+This can have a very peaceful and relaxing effect on visitors strolling along the garden path.
 However, stand back 10 feet or more from the garden, and it’s a completely different effect.
 The colors tend to blend together so well that the garden loses much of its definition.
 Onlookers will see only a bluish or pinkish blur.

-To break up your pink and purple garden, you’ll want to look to the next color grouping—oranges, reds and yellows.
+To break up your pink, blue and purple flowers, you’ll want to look to the next color grouping—oranges, reds and yellows.
 These shades create an atmosphere that is invigorating, uplifting and feisty!
-Choosing plants like black-eyed Susans, poppies, zinnias and Mexican sunflowers will make you feel happy and energized in no time.
+Choosing colorful flowers like black-eyed Susans, poppies, zinnias and Mexican sunflowers will make you feel happy and energized in no time.

 Many of those warm-colored flowers will also welcome pollinators and birds to the garden.
 For example, butterflies can’t resist the bright blooms of sunflowers and butterfly weed.
-Nearly every red tubular flower, like penstemon or salvia, will attract hummingbirds, and Mexican sunflower seeds are irresistible to goldfinches and other seedeaters.
+Nearly every red tubular flower, like penstemon or salvia, will attract hummingbirds.
+Mexican sunflower seeds are irresistible to goldfinches and other seedeaters.
+Do hummingbirds like sunflowers?

-You might not think of white flowers as a colorful garden staple, but they are.
-Including enough white flowering plants and those with silver-gray foliage is an important aspect in planning any garden.
+You might not think of white as a colorful flower garden staple, but they are.
+Including enough white flowering plants is an important aspect in planning any garden.
 Strive for a garden that has 30 percent of its plants fall in this category.

-White flowers or silver-gray foliage brighten up the garden, giving it a fresh look.
+White flowers brighten up the garden, giving it a fresh look.
 This is especially important in the heat of summer or at the end of the season when the garden begins to take on a tired look.
 If you have some white baby’s breath or chamomile planted throughout the garden, their white blooms will add a cheerful touch.
-The same thing happens when woolly lamb’s ears, Greek mullein and gray santolina are thrown in the mix, because all of them have silver-gray foliage.

 Along with other colors, white flowers also attract plenty of beneficial insects.
 Ladybugs, lacewings, and hoverflies hunt pests like aphids and are just a few of the helpful insects you can expect to find in your garden.
 Having abundance of these insects in the garden translates to a garden mostly free of pests, so you don’t need pesticides.